Despite rising rates, surging home prices and lingering COVID-19 concerns, Veterans are hot on homebuying in 2021 and beyond.

 Veterans expect interest rates and home prices to tick up this year, but they’re bullish on buying.
 Nearly 80% of Veterans said it’s better to own a home right now than to rent, and 61% said the next 12 months will be a good time to buy.

 “Even if mortgage rates rise this year, it’s still an incredible time to finance a home purchase,” Birk said.
 “Veterans already had access to the industry’s lowest average fixed rate because of their VA loan benefit.
-We’re going to be in this window of historically low rates for a while longer, giving Veterans an extended opportunity to lock in lower borrowing costs and even stretch their homebuying budgets.”
+Rates are likely to be at or near modern-day lows for a while longer, giving Veterans an extended opportunity to lock in lower borrowing costs and even stretch their homebuying budgets.”

 Most Veterans see homeownership as a good financial investment that also brings feelings of stability, security and pride.